WINSDK/notes/Types of Growth.md

 |allows the business to <br> grow at a more sensible rate|growth achieved may be dependent <br> on the growth of the market|

 ## Joint venture
-A seperate business entity created by two or more parties, involving shared ownership, returns and risks
+A separate business entity created by two or more parties, involving shared ownership, returns and risks

-#### Potential Benefits of a joint venture
+### Potential Benefits of a joint venture
-* Benefits from each other's experties and resources
+* Benefits from each other's expertise and resources
   - e.g market knowledge, customer base, distribution channels, R&D expertise
 * Each partner might have the option to acquire in the future